hieucannguyen/Containerized-ISS-Tracker-Flask-App/README.md

 ~~~
 ### `/header`
 - METHOD: GET
-- Return the ‘header’ list object from ISS data.
+- Return the ‘header’ list object from ISS data which gives you when the data was created and the organization that created it.

 Example output using `$ curl localhost:5000/header`:
 ~~~